 Tell MoggBlog viewers about your latest release!
 What’s the inspiration behind that?

 The 2 songs arose from a large batch of material originally intended to be an album.
-I ended up shifting gears & deciding to just put these two out.
+I ended up shifting gears & deciding to just put these two out – mostly because new songs I’ve started more recently have better structure + production…also it’s low-key objectively not the right time to drop an album.
 Not the first time I’ve scrapped an album – ”Of Love” was originally 1 of 9 album tracks in 2019.
 I tend to bite off more than I can chew.
-And actually, I think this struggle is apparent in the sound of these 2 new songs – not to sound pretentious, but I put everything into my art, tending to think & act in overdramatic ways while attempting to execute my musical visions.
-“Quarry” & “Melting” are intended to be whimsical & upbeat on the surface, but I wanted them to carry an undertone of melancholy & desperation to reflect my struggle in achieving life goals, along with the deep depression I’ve carried as a result of this & more things for a several years now.
+I’ve spent countless hours on pieces of music that will never see the light of day simply because of insecurity.
+And actually, I think this struggle is apparent in the sound of these 2 new songs – not to sound pretentious, but while answering this question I realized that I really do put everything into my art, tending to think & act in overdramatic ways while attempting to execute my musical visions.
+“Quarry” & “Melting” are intended to be whimsical & upbeat on the surface, but I wanted them to carry an undertone of desperation & melancholy to reflect my struggle in achieving goals, along with the deep depression I’ve carried as a result of this & more things for a several years now.
 With this in mind, the lyrics are also rather grandiose & about a lot of people & things.
 But I think I distilled them down to something digestible?
 Hopefully, haha.

 You can find Henry on Instagram.